Marriage is hard.

-Marriage with children is even harder, I think.
+Marriage with children might be even harder.
 Parenting has made our marriage simultaneously stronger and weaker, mostly better but occasionally worse.
 We are constantly vying for each others attention in the midst of a tiny blue-eyed boy who seems to willingly take every ounce of energy we have left at the end of the day.

 Since the day he was born, Everett has been wrecking our marriage and making it whole—breaking us apart and putting us back together like play-doh.